 - CFBAI applies to all child-directed advertising in traditional measured media and new and emerging digital and social media, including TV, Web sites, DVDs, video games, mobile apps and word of mouth.
 Product placement in child-directed content is not permitted, even for healthy products.
 Additionally, CFBAI participants have pledged not to advertise to children in elementary schools.

 - Under new, rigorous nutrition criteria adopted by CFBAI in July 2011, all products marketed by CFBAI’s participants on children’s programs must be for healthier product choices that meet strict standards for calorie, sugar, fat and sodium content.
-Additionally, the products must contain specified amounts of food groups to encourage and/or essential nutrients.
+Additionally, the products must contain specified amounts of food groups to encourage consumption of essential nutrients.
 Product changes must be completed by the end of 2013 or the products may no longer be advertised to children.

 - Between 2004 and 2010, the average number of food and beverage ads seen by children age 2-11 during children’s programming fell by 50 percent.
 Ads for cookies fell 99 percent and soft drink ads declined 96 percent.